 These amendments also acknowledge that a full guardianship is not appropriate in every case.
-The amendments authorize limited guardianships if a full guardianship is not needed.
-Washington was the first state to authorize limited guardianships.
+The amendments authorize limited guardianship if a full guardianship is not needed.
+Washington was the first state to authorize limited guardianship.

 The guardianship statutes were further amended in 1977 and in 1991 to expand notice requirements; to define the role of counsel; to allow psychologists to participate in the determination of capacity; to create a guardian ad litem registry; to detail the duties of guardians; to specifically evaluate an alleged incapacitated person?s ability to vote; to allow interested persons to participate in the selection of the guardian; and to restrict guardians from placing an incapacitated in a nursing home or treatment facility against the person’s will.

 In 1996 amendments were adopted to require courts to give even greater consideration to the use of alternatives to guardianship; give temporary injunctive relief to protect from abuse, neglect, abandonment, exploitation; to address other emergencies pending determination of the guardianship petition; to qualify that the alleged incapacitated person has the right to be represented by counsel of his or her choice; to testify and to present evidence at trial; to provide new timelines and extension procedures for the guardian ad litem; and to provide new timelines for the guardian.